The cocktails below rotate from time to time. Featuring seasonal favorites or maybe just something that caught our eye!

 The Whiskey Sour, elevated.
 Bourbon, fresh lemon juice, simple syrup shaken, then floated with red wine.

 Created by San Francisco bartender Jon Santer in the early 2000s: High Rye Bourbon, Coffee liqueur, orange bitters.
 Garnished with a flamed orange peel.

 British barkeep Dick Bradsell invented this at Fred’s Club in London for a model who asked for a drink that would “wake me up and f**k me up!” ...Vodka, Kahlúa, and espresso.
 A modern classic with a caffeine kick (or decaf if desired).

-Pendelton Lett’r Buck Canadian Whiskey, grade A amber maple syrup, Aromatic and Walnut Bitters.
-Garnished with a piece of candied bacon.
+Pendelton Canadian Whiskey, grade A amber maple syrup, Aromatic and Walnut Bitters.
+Garnished with candied bacon.
 Thank you, Canada.

-The following selections proudly feature liquor from three impeccable local distillers here on Whidbey Island.
-It’s artisans like these wonderful people who put the foundation of “craft” in craft cocktails.
+We proudly offer Whidbey Islands Ditillery’s award-winning spirits featured in the cocktails below.
+It’s artisans like these wonderful people who lay the foundation of “craft” for craft cocktails.

 W.I.D.’s award winning Blackberry Liqueur* with their Bunker Rye, plus fresh lemon juice simple syrup, served on the rocks.

 * Beverage Testing Institute - Platinum Medal, 98 Points, Superlative.
 (The single highest rated spirit produced in North America.)

 W.I.D.’s Bunker Rye whiskey with their Blackberry Liqueur, dry vermouth, sweet vermouth, and aromatic bitters.